Conflict of Interest in Research Policy

 When a conflict of interest is disclosed, the Department Head and the Dean will assist in the review process by commenting on the substance of the disclosure based on their knowledge of the circumstances as well as assisting in the development and implementation of management plans.

-Each disclosure that is forwarded to the OSRP will be reviewed by the Director of Research Compliance.
-The Director of Research Compliance is responsible for determining whether an apparent or actual conflict of interest exists and thus whether further review and management is required.
-The Director of Research Compliance may involve other institutional officials, such as the University’s General Counsel, in the review process if deemed necessary.
+Each disclosure that is forwarded to the ORA will be reviewed by the ORA Director.
+The ORA Director is responsible for determining whether an apparent or actual conflict of interest exists and thus whether further review and management is required.
+The ORA Director may involve other institutional officials, such as the University’s General Counsel, in the review process if deemed necessary.

 If it is determined that an actual or apparent conflict of interest exists, the investigator may be required to comply with a management plan to ensure the reduction, management, or elimination of the conflict.

-The Director of Research Compliance will work with the applicable Department Head and Dean to resolve how the conflict should be managed, reduced, or eliminated.
-The Director of Research Compliance may involve other institutional officials in the management process if deemed necessary.
+The ORA Director will work with the applicable Department Head and Dean to resolve how the conflict should be managed, reduced, or eliminated.
+The ORA Director may involve other institutional officials in the management process if deemed necessary.